 The people are warm and welcoming, the land itself is magical in every experience.
 It is a land of myth and legends, and the diverse landscape from ice to green; volcanoes and waterfalls is breathtaking.

 Indeed, the country is so picturesque it is no wonder it has become a Hollywood favorite location for shoot epic scenes.
+Most people love exploring this country via a road trip; here are some great tips for your road trip as well as a 7 day Iceland road trip itinerary.

 Here are some top reasons why you should visit Iceland on your next vacation.